MYESHASVIREDDY/Text-Description-to-Image-Generation-using-GAN/README.md

 ----
 ## Description
-This repository contains files related to my project on Text Description to Image Generation using Generative Adversarial Network .

 The process of translating text into images has been a hot topic of study recently.
 Synthesizing photorealistic graphics from natural language text descriptions is a great advancement.
 Text to picture